Bebel Gilberto

-Isabel Buarque de Hollanda Gilberto de Oliveira (born May 12, 1966), known as Bebel Gilberto, is an American-born Brazilian popular singer often associated with bossa nova.
+Isabel Buarque de Hollanda Gilberto de Oliveira (born May 12, 1966), known as Bebel Gilberto, is a Brazilian popular singer often associated with bossa nova.
 She is the daughter of João Gilberto and singer Miúcha.
-Her uncle is singer/composer Chico Buarque.
+Her uncle is singer and composer Chico Buarque.

 Early life

 Gilberto was born in New York City to Brazilian parents, bossa nova pioneer João Gilberto and singer Miúcha, who were briefly living in the city at the time of her birth.
 She often traveled with her father when he recorded albums in different countries; she lived in Mexico at age three and moved to Rio de Janeiro at age five.
 Gilberto's parents separated when she was seven, and she spent her time between Rio de Janeiro with her mother and New York with her father.
-Gilberto has been performing since her youth in Rio de Janeiro, Brazil.
+Gilberto has been performing since her youth in Rio de Janeiro.

 Gilberto recalls that her childhood was "music nonstop"; when reflecting on her father's influence, Gilberto states, "He taught me to be a perfectionist.
 But my mother taught me how to lose it.
 And you can hear it in my music today, I think."
 She grew acquainted with popular artists such as Caetano Veloso, David Byrne, and Stan Getz, who often visited her father's home to collaborate.
 She began singing with her mother at a young age and participated in professional musicals such as Saltimbancos and Pirlimpimpim.
 At the age of seven, she made her recording debut on her mother's first solo album, Miúcha & Antônio Carlos Jobim (1977).
 Two years later, she performed at Carnegie Hall with her mother and Stan Getz.